top of page

 • Capacity: As with any water heater purchase, size/capacity/hot water volume is always important.
 You don't want to be caught short of hot water, but you also don't want to pay for more water heater, nor use more energy to heat the water, than necessary.
 We had a 40 gallon gas water heater, which was fine for our needs.
 However, our new HPWH is 50 gallons because (as explained by HPWH dealers) HPWHs heat water a bit more slowly than gas water heaters do, so having a modest increase in stored hot water can be beneficial.
 HPWHs are very well insulated to reduce tank heat loss, thus needing less energy to keep the stored water hot.

 • Location: HPWHs exhaust cool air (due to the process of recovering warmth from the air to heat the water).
 HPWHs are often located in a garage.
 They may be located in a crawl space, or in attic space (if structural concerns and leak drainage are addressed).
 Because the heat pump exhaust cool air, and the heating efficiency is reduced in colder air, it is important for the HPWH to be in a large space.
-If the HPWH must be located in a smaller space (e.g. a utility closet accessed from the outside), then it is imperative that the exhaust air be ducted to the outdoors.
+If the HPWH must be located in a smaller space (e.g. a utility closet accessed from the outside), then it is imperative that the HPWH exhaust air be ducted to the outdoors.
 Otherwise, the space the water heater is in will be so cold as to significantly reduce its efficiency.
 Even if the HPWH is located in a large space, like a garage, ducting the exhaust to the outdoors would improve its energy-efficiency.
 But in a larger space, where the cold air exhaust won't impact the air temperature as much as it would in a small space, the payback in energy cost savings for adding this feature may take a long time.
-In our case, the cold exhaust would have been near our front door, not exactly a welcome location for visitors!
+In our case, the only practial location for a ducted cold air exhaust would have been near our front door, not exactly a welcome location for visitors!
 Our HPWH installer told me that they have never done a HPWH installation with a ducted exhaust, likely due to cost and practical considerations.
 Our plumber said that we would have to hire an HVAC company to install a ducted exhaust.
 That said, if you can afford to install an exhaust, and have a good outdoor wall location for the exhaust register, consider doing so to make your new water heater even more energy-efficient.
-Note: The energy code does not allow water heaters to be outdoors.
+Note: The energy code does not allow water heaters to be located outdoors.

 • Energy Efficiency / Energy Code Compliance: Like installing new space conditioning equipment, new water heater installations are supposed to be done under a building permit, and must meet applicable energy and plumbing codes.
 While HPWHs sold in CA likely meet energy code efficiency requirements, it's best to check - and choose one of the higher efficiency models if possible.
 To meet energy code energy efficiency, electric water heaters (except those that are replacing electric water heaters) must be HPWHs that meet the Northwest Energy Efficiency Alliance (NEEA) HPWH Tier 3 (or higher) rating (or meet other efficiency requirements if Tier 3 is not met).
 The NEEA HPWH ratings are found at https://neea.org/img/documents/HPWH-qualified-products-list.pdf .
 The HPWH efficiency requirement is found in the CA Energy Standards.
 Alteration project HPWH requirements are at Section 150.2 (a) 1.
 D. ii., which is on page 348 (new construction HPWH requirements are basically the same).
 The Energy Standards are available at https://www.energy.ca.gov/publications/2022/2022-building-energy-efficiency-standards-residential-and-nonresidential .
-The link to the PDF document titled, Commission Final Report: 2022 Energy Code, is at the bottom of the page.
+The link to the PDF document titled "Commission Final Report: 2022 Energy Code" is at the bottom of the page.

 • Noise: When in heating mode, HPWHs do create some noise - similar to that of the outdoor unit of an air conditioner, although not as loud.
 HPWHs have sound ratings.
 If you are sensitive to sounds, choose a quieter model, and if possible do not attach the tank to an interior wall (i.e. if in a garage, attach it to a side wall if possible).
 Our new HPWH is attached to the garage side of our powder room wall, so the sound is somewhat loud in that room when the heat pump is operating.
 However, we find that almost the only time the heat pump motor/pump/fan system operates is during hot water use - and for a while after until the tank's water is hot again.
 The great majority of the time, our water heater is quiet.